hackerfactor/SEAL/SPECIFICATION.md

 - `kv=1` (Optional) This specifies the **k**ey **v**ersion, in case you update the keys.
 When not specified, the default value is "1".
 The value can be any text string using the character set: `[A-Za-z0-9.+/-]` (letters, numbers, and limited punctuation; no spaces).
 - `da=sha256` (Optional) The **d**igest **a**lgorithm.
 This MUST be a NIST-approved algorithm.
 Current supported values are:
   - "sha256": The default value.
+  - "sha224": For shorter digests.
+  - "sha384": For longer digests.
   - "sha512": For much longer digests.
-  - "sha1": For shorter digests.
-(This algorithm is deprecated by NIST, but still widely used.)
+  - "sha1" is not supported.
+Although it is still widely used for other applications, SHA1 is deprecated by NIST.
+Since the deprecation pre-dates SEAL, SEAL does not support it.
 - `b=range` (Optional, but strongly recommended) The **b**yte range to include in the digest.
 This can be a complex field with sets of ranges *start*~*stop*, using tilda to denote the range deliminator.
 Multiple ranges may be specified by commas.
   - Each range *start*~*stop* segment must be monotonically increasing.
 The *stop* value must never be before the *start* value.
 An invalid range is an error.
   - The *start* value must never be located before the start of the file.
 This is an invalid range error.